HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 #### Begin the fix

-##### Prepare the OEM sysupdate
+##### Prepare the OEM sysupgrade

 * Download the latest OEW firmware from https://www.mercusys.com/en/download/mr70x/v1#Firmware
 * Unzip to get the `.bin` file
 * Go to https://argsnd.github.io/tp-link-stock-firmware-converter/index.html
-* Upload the firmware `.bin` file to get the `sysupdate.bin` file
+* Upload the firmware `.bin` file to get the `sysupgrade.bin` file

 ##### Prepare the initramfs image file

 * Download the OpenWRT kernel initramfs .bin from https://downloads.openwrt.org/releases/23.05.3/targets/ramips/mt7621/openwrt-23.05.3-ramips-mt7621-mercusys_mr70x-v1-initramfs-kernel.bin
 * Rename it to `test.bin`

-* Start your TFTP server in the directory whene `test.bin` is
+* Start your TFTP server in the directory where `test.bin` is

-  * In Transfer you can just drop the `test.bin` file into the Transfer window.
+  * In the Transfer you can just drop the `test.bin` file into the Transfer window.
 It should appear on the file list.

-* Open the terminal with the serial consone, power-cycle the router
+* Open the terminal with the serial console, power-cycle the router

 * As soon as you see the new output in the terminal, press `t`